msteckyefantis/subzero/README.md

 [![letitgo.gif](https://s27.postimg.org/gym5t7iib/letitgo.gif)](https://postimg.org/image/ptn03q7an/)

 ###2) subzero.deepFreezeClass( ClassToFreeze )
-Deep freeze a class and its prototype.
+Deep freeze a class (or a function) and its prototype.
 This will **not** freeze any classes or functions within the class.
 It works by recursively freezing anything of type `"object"`.

 ```.js
 'use strict';